Our writer, Nick Harman, has written an account of his trip to Russia to watch the Europa League game between Liverpool and Zenit.

 It was now the afternoon of the game, so we checked into the hotel and handed over more roubles for the privilege of registering us into the country.
 Everything was filling forms in, maybe a lean back towards the country’s paranoid past with the west.

 A nice bar was next to the hotel on the famous Nevsky Prospekt, so a few pre-match drinks were downed.
-It was Valentine’s Day, so the local couples were sharing a romantic candle lit dinner as we cast our minds towards the game.
+It was Valentine’s Day, so the local couples were sharing a romantic candle lit dinner, perhaps thinking of events arranged on an SLS Dating Site later in the evening, as we cast our minds towards the game.

 A taxi was ordered to take us to the ground between the four of us, which arrived on time.
 It was a 20 minute journey through the crazy St Petersburg traffic to reach the Petrovsky Stadium, home of Zenit.
 We were greeted with line after line of riot police which gave us a comfort factor as we walked towards the ground in freezing and quickly dipping temperatures.